-- close the loophole in the law where some drivers avoid prosecution by requesting a second test if their breath reading is no more than 50 microgrammes per 100 millilitres – breathalysers are now sophisticated enough give an accurate roadside reading without the need for a second blood or urine test
+- closed the loophole in the law where some drivers avoid prosecution by requesting a second test if their breath reading is no more than 50 microgrammes per 100 millilitres – breathalysers are now sophisticated enough to give an accurate roadside reading without the need for a second blood or urine test

 Apart from the emergency services, nobody should drive faster than the speed limit.
 To keep limits appropriate to each area we have provided revised and reissued speed limit guidance to help local councils improve safety on their roads.
 We have also launched the speed limit appraisal tool, a computer-based database to help councils assess the full costs and benefits of any proposed speed limit changes.

 The number of cyclists seriously injured has increased in recent years.
 To improve safety for cyclists, we have launched the THINK!
 Cyclist campaign.

 Road safety education for children